-KCR 8 Climate Change Previous Curren Risk Ow vner: SD Environment Strategy & Climate Change Risk Type: Ope erational / Reputational • to the c to consider and adequately respond to Climate Change both at an immediate operation climate change risks outlined within Kirklees' district-wide Climate Change Risk and Vul nmental / social impacts (eg. Flood risk, overheating) financial impacts (predominantly r nerability Assessment (CCRVA), which portr rays conseque ential local , physica Environ includir Innovat late: The Climate Change Action Plan has been approved by Cabinet and Council, outlin mental Sustainability Strategy has been completed (December 2022) with further engaing the kick-off of the Yorkshire & Humber Climate Commission Climate Adaptation Prog tion Programme.
-It should be recognised that budget reductions and current capacity lipperational services. agement planned.
-Active participation at a gramme and the continued involvement in national / re the West Yor egional leve kshire Floo el od Sources of risk and Mitigating controls / actions sible Officer get Date Previous Current 8.1 Failure to identify, prioritise and implement adaptation measures resulting in low levels of climate change resilience SD Enviro Strategy 4x5=20 4x5 = 2 8.1.1 Operational and response plans designed to minimise impacts (e.g. gully cleansing for those winter maintenance budgets are supported by bad weather contingency, gritting deploymer 8.1.2 Awareness of local consequences such as ensuring appropriate levels of energy efficiency in property, and the financial consequences residential and commercial 8.1.3 Consultant-led work, due to be completed by August 22, to understand Kirklees' climate cha identifying possible adaptation measures. nge risks and vulnerabilities and Complete е 8.1.4 Development of the Council wide Environmental Sustainability Strategy 8.2 Risk that net zero net zero climate commitments are not achieved due to scope and scale of funding and delivery capability that is currently allocated.
-Grants increasingly require dem commitments, impacting on funding and statutory obligations relating to climate change a onstration of climate Strategy 3x4=12 3x4 = 1 PCAN (Placed-Based Climate Action Network) and UoL led work, completed in Jan 22, outlini e 8.2.1 Kirklees, in-line with the districts 2038 net zero target and UK's 2050 net zero target.
-Climate Change engagement underway to inform the Action Plan, including a resident survey and non-Council stakeholders.
-The results for which will be published as part of the Autumn y alongside workshops with Council Complete e 8.2.1 8.2.2 8.2.3 Kirklees, in-line with the districts 2038 net zero target and UK's 2050 net zero target.Climate Change engagement underway to inform the Action Plan, including a resident survey y alongside workshops with Council Complete 22 Action Plan. e e - approved l by Council D ecembe
+KCR 8 Climate Change Previous Current Ī Risk Owr ner: SD Environment Strategy & Climate Change Risk Type: Operational / Reputational •

+Failure to consider and adequately respond to Climate Change both at an immediate operational level and as longer-term strategic risk resulting in insufficient resilience to the climate change risks outlined within Kirklees' district-wide Climate Change Risk and Vulnerability Assessment (CCRVA), which portrays consequential local, physical environmental / social impacts (eg. Flood risk, overheating) financial impacts (predominantly restrictions on funding and cost of recovery) and reputational damage.

+Q4 Update: The Climate Change Action Plan has been approved by Cabinet and Council, outlining the next steps the Council need to take.
+Initial engagement on the Environmental Sustainability Strategy has been completed (December 2022) with further engagement planned.
+Active participation at a national / regional level including the kick-off of the Yorkshire & Humber Climate Commission Climate Adaptation Programme and the continued involvement in the West Yorkshire Flood Innovation Programme.
+It should be recognised that budget reductions and current capacity limitations will impact on our ability to implement adaptation measures across operational services.

+Sources of risk and Mitigating controls / actions Responsible Officer Target Date Previous Current 8.1 Failure to identify, prioritise and implement adaptation measures resulting in low levels of climate change resilience SD Environment Strategy & CC 4x5=20 4x5 = 20 8.1.1 Operational and response plans designed to minimise impacts (e.g. gully cleansing for those areas which are prone to flooding, winter maintenance budgets are supported by bad weather contingency, gritting deployment plans etc) 8.1.2 Awareness of local consequences such as ensuring appropriate levels of energy efficiency in residential and commercial property, and the financial consequences 8.1.3 Consultant-led work, due to be completed by August 22, to understand Kirklees' climate change risks and vulnerabilities and identifying possible adaptation measures.
+Complete 8.1.4 Development of the Council wide Environmental Sustainability Strategy 8.2 Risk that net zero net zero climate commitments are not achieved due to scope and scale of programme exceeding the SD Environment 3x4=12 3x4 = 12 funding and delivery capability that is currently allocated.
+Grants increasingly require demonstration of climate commitments, impacting on funding and statutory obligations relating to climate change are becoming more stringent.
+Strategy & CC 8.2.1 PCAN (Placed-Based Climate Action Network) and UoL led work, completed in Jan 22, outlining the pathways to Net Zero for Kirklees, in-line with the districts 2038 net zero target and UK's 2050 net zero target.
+Complete 8.2.2 Climate Change engagement underway to inform the Action Plan, including a resident survey alongside workshops with Council and non-Council stakeholders.
+The results for which will be published as part of the Autumn 22 Action Plan.
+Complete 8.2.3 Phase 2 Climate Change Action Plan published in December 2022, detailing how we will become carbon neutral and climate ready by 2038 Complete - approved 22 by Council D ecember 8.2.4 Establish Climate Change Board to track progress against the CCAP Established in 2022